Box turtles love to dig and cover themselves up in dirt. In this article, I will explain the many reasons why your box turtle is digging.

 Believe it or not, your box turtle may be digging because it’s bored.

 There is no real way to determine if boredom is the culprit of your turtle’s constant digging, except to go through a process of elimination.
-If it’s not digging due to it being too hot or cold, getting ready to lay eggs or feel unsafe, it’s probably digging because it just has nothing better to do.
+If it’s not digging due to it being too hot or cold, getting ready to lay eggs, or because it feels unsafe, it’s probably digging because it just has nothing better to do.

 Comfort and Safety